MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 * Unary Filesystem - An OS, not a language.
 * Your Minsky May Vary - Uses totally different notation, not just numbers.

-(I later discovered this page is nowhere near complete, and the actual intended language isn't on it)
+*Note: I later discovered this page is nowhere near complete, and the actual intended language isn't on it)*

 ### Despair